Car brand reviews

 The Civic and CR-V are constructed at Honda's UK manufacturing plant in Swindon.

-Now you're up to speed with Honda and its cars, take a look at our new and used car reviews.
+Now you're up to speed with Honda and its cars, take a look at our expert Honda car reviews.